blueneogeo/xtend-async/README.md

 Main features:

-- non-blocking and thread-safe
+- easy to use, beautiful syntax
-- optimized for asynchronous programming
+- asynchronous, non-blocking and thread-safe
-- integration between promises and streams
+- integrates the concepts of streaming and promising

 Some features are: